- What is the Access to Learning Fund?

 If you have been recommended a computer as part of your assessment for Disabled Students' Allowance (DSA), you will be required to pay £200 towards the purchase.
 You may be eligible for financial assistance to help with this cost.
 For details, please see the Disability Services Disabled Students' Allowance page.

-You can reapply to the Access to Learning Fund during the same academic year provided you are still fully registered on your course.
+You can reapply to the Access to Learning Fund during the same academic year providing you are still fully registered on your course.

 In both cases, you will need to provide relevant documentary evidence and bank statements for the last 3 months.
 Once we have received your form and documents you will be asked to attend another brief appointment with a Student Funding Adviser and you will be notified of the outcome of your re-application as above.